 - loss of bladder or bowel control

 Some initial changes or symptoms help doctors determine what type of spondylosis a person has.
-In other people, these same issues can develop as complications, according to
+In other people, these same issues can develop into complications.

-These changes can make other symptoms worse.
-The location of symptoms such as pain will depend on the part of the spine that spondylosis affects.
+These changes can worsen other symptoms.
+The location of symptoms, such as pain, will depend on the part of the spine that spondylosis affects.

 Most cases of spondylosis produce only mild, occasional stiffness and pain, and they do not need treatment.